Send Close Add comments: (status displays here)

 masters God mammon (self‑sufficiency)

-The word "mammon" may be a play on words.
+The word "mammon" appears to be a play on several words.

 The intersection of the two sets is where one serves both "God" and "Money".
 Jesus says you cannot do this.